Abdul the Damned Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of Abdul the Damned is 111 minutes (1h 51m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Abdul the Damned (1935) is 111 minutes (1h 51m).
+Directed by Karl Grune, the film runs for 111 minutes in its complete theatrical version.

 Verdict Summary

-Analyzing the overall audience sentiment, verified rating of 5.3/10, and global performance metrics, Abdul the Damned is classified as a AVERAGE.
+Analyzing the overall audience sentiment, verified rating of 6.5/10, and global performance metrics, Abdul the Damned is classified as a HIT.
 It remains an essential part of the 1935 cinematic calendar.

 Frequently Asked Questions